 1. New York Times Style Guide

-2. Financial Times Style Guide
+2. Financial Times Style Guide.

 Until May 2019, the Financial Times had their online style guide and glossary online, in the form of the FT Lexicon.
 Sadly it took too many resources and it is no longer supported.
+The only closest thing I have been able to find is a series called Grammar Rules which seems to be a blog that looks towards reminding people that grammar and the Oxford Comma still matters (which we wholeheartedly agree with).

-3. The Associated Press Style Guide.
+3. The Associated Press Stylebook.

 The AP Style Guide, also referred to as the Bible of Journalists the world around, has a comprehensive style guide that is updated regularly.
 Online, you will find fun quizzes to see which is in their recommended style guide.
 You can buy their latest style guide right from their website.

-4. The Wall Street Journal Stylebook
+4. The Wall Street Journal Stylebook.

 The WSJ stylebook (they are one of the few to not use ‘Style Guide’), and yes stylebook is one word according to the WSJ.
 You can keep up with monthly updates (fun for grammar nerds) via the WSJ monthly bulletin, Style & Substance.
+I am happy to say many years after the first version of this article this blog is still going strong.

 “William Power and Jennifer Hicks, the stylebook editors at The Wall Street Journal, have compiled the monthly bulletin Style & Substance since August 2013.
 Bill is also an editor and writer in the Journal Reports group, overseeing the monthly mutual-funds sections, after spending many years as a reporter and news-desk editor.
 Jennifer is a deputy managing editor, in charge of digital products and innovation.
 The bulletin was started in 1987 by Paul R. Martin, a Page One editor and longtime Journal style arbiter who, even in his retirement, still helps us unravel the toughest grammar puzzles.”